irbiel/irbiel/dh_portfolio.md

 organized by the North American Victorian Studies Association, May 17, 2022.</p>

 <h4>Digital Humanities Resources created for <i>Collective Biographies of Women</i></h4>
-<p>Dramatically expanding the collaborative Storymap "Women Novelists re-presented for Queen Victoria's Jubilee," I created interactive timelines correlating nineteenth-century women novelists with biographically-significant locations and relevant portraits or letters.
+<p>Expanding the collaborative Storymap "Women Novelists re-presented for Queen Victoria's Jubilee," I created interactive timelines correlating nineteenth-century women novelists with biographically-significant locations and relevant portraits or letters.
 I also created a slideshow juxtaposing the authors' varied reactions to their collaborative project, as quoted from historic correspondence and illustrated with historic portraits.
-The project can be viewed here: https://storymaps.arcgis.com/stories/12b5b9d930fc42ddacc2d8b3b10a70b5.</p>
+The project can be viewed here: https://storymaps.arcgis.com/stories/12b5b9d930fc42ddacc2d8b3b10a70b5.
+Alison Booth, Isabel Bielat, Lloyd Sy, and Valerie Voight, "Women Novelists re-presented for Queen Victoria's Jubilee: What we can learn from an 1897 book of criticism by and about Victorian women novelists."
+2021-2022.</p>

 <h3><i>Clippings Project</i></h3>
 <h4>University of Virginia Libraries</h4>